Wednesday, October 16, 2024

 On a recent Monday morning, my wife and I had breakfast at Bordeaux Bakery on Thorndon Quay, Wellington.
 I expressed surprise that the place was empty.
 A couple of years ago it would have been humming.

 We sat by the window with a view over the street.
-What we saw was a forest of traffic cones and red-and-white posts designating the cycle lanes that have spread like a cancer all over the city (a city, it should be noted, whose topography makes it singularly unsuited to cycling because many of its main thoroughfares are narrow and winding).
+What we saw was a forest of traffic cones and red-and-white posts delineating the cycle lanes that have spread like a cancer all over the city (a city, it should be noted, whose topography makes it singularly unsuited to cycling because many of its main thoroughfares are narrow and winding).

 Cyclists rode past in dribs and drabs on their way to work but there were no cars outside because there were no parking spaces.
 One guy took his chances, stopping illegally for a few minutes while he came in for a takeaway coffee.
 Other than that, it was just my wife and me.